ESSENTIAL TIPS:

 5 cups water

-2 cups cooked garbanzos (⅔ cup uncooked) or one 1-pound can, undrained
+2 cups cooked garbanzos (⅔ cup uncooked) or one

 Salt or vegetable seasoning powder to taste